 Further, 4K Ultra HD resolution displayed on a 27-inch screen results in a rich pixel density of 163 pixels per inch.

-Naturally, you will need to scale your interface by at least 150% in order to enlarge small items such as text to a readable size which will, in turn, decrease the amount of screen space but increase detail clarity.
+Naturally, you will need to scale your interface by at least 150% in order to enlarge small items such as text to readable size which will, in turn, decrease the amount of screen space but increase detail clarity.

-Keep in mind that 4K is quite taxing on your GPU/CPU when it comes to PC gaming, so make sure you have the proper gear to run your favorite games without any issues.
+Keep in mind that 4K is quite taxing on your GPU/CPU when it comes to PC gaming, so make sure you have the proper PC gear to run your favorite games without any issues.

-Other panel-related specs of the LG 27UD58 include a 1,000:1 contrast ratio, a 250-nit peak brightness, a 5ms (GtG) response time speed, and wide 178-degree viewing angles for a comfortable viewing experience no matter the angle you’re looking at the screen.
+Other panel-related specs of the LG 27UD58 include a 1,000:1 contrast ratio, a 250-nit peak brightness, a 5ms (GtG) response time speed, and wide 178-degree viewing angles for a flawless viewing experience no matter the angle you’re looking at the screen.

 Our LG 27UD58 unit showed no excessive backlight bleeding nor IPS glow, nor any other defects such as dead/stuck pixels.
 It has a flicker-free backlight, so those sensitive to flickering won’t get headaches after prolonged use.
 There’s also a low-blue light mode which filters out the harmful low-blue lights.